weaviate/weaviate-io/developers/weaviate/index.md

 ## What is Weaviate?

-Weaviate is an open source vector search engine that stores both objects and vectors.
+Weaviate is an open source vector database that stores both objects and vectors.
 This allows for combining vector search with structured filtering.

 **Weaviate in a nutshell**:

-* Weaviate is an open source vector search engine.
+* Weaviate is an open source vector database.
 * Weaviate allows you to store and retrieve data objects based on their semantic properties by indexing them with [vectors](./concepts/vector-index.md).
 * Weaviate can be used stand-alone (aka _bring your vectors_) or with a variety of [modules](./modules/index.md) that can do the vectorization for you and extend the core capabilities.
 * Weaviate has a [GraphQL-API](./api/graphql/index.md) to access your data easily.
 * Weaviate is fast (check our [open source benchmarks](./benchmarks/index.md)).

-**Weaviate in detail**: Weaviate is a low-latency vector search engine with out-of-the-box support for different media types (text, images, etc.).
+**Weaviate in detail**: Weaviate is a low-latency vector database with out-of-the-box support for different media types (text, images, etc.).
 It offers Semantic Search, Question-Answer Extraction, Classification, Customizable Models (PyTorch/TensorFlow/Keras), etc. Built from scratch in Go, Weaviate stores both objects and vectors, allowing for combining vector search with structured filtering and the fault tolerance of a cloud-native database.
 It is all accessible through GraphQL, REST, and various client-side programming languages.

 ### Weaviate helps